If there’s one area we want to lose fat and tone up is the lower belly—more specifically the lower abs.

-Lie down on your back with your back pressing against the floor.
-Extend your legs and keep your hands under your lower back.
+- Lie down on your back with your back pressing against the floor.
+Extend your legs and keep your hands underneath the low end of your back.

-Tighten your core and abdominals and in one motion, lift up your legs off the ground and bring them up all the way where your feet are facing the ceiling.
+- Tighten your core and abdominals.
+In one motion, lift up your legs off the ground and bring them up all the way where your feet are facing the ceiling.

 - Hold at the top for a second, and slowly return to the starting position.
 If you have any pain in your lower back, don’t do this move as it can put too much pressure on your back.
 Repeat for 10-12 reps and complete 2-3 sets.

 You should be able to see improvements in your lower abdominal and core strength when keeping up with the routine.